samcartersmith/cds/packages/icons/README.md

 ### Gotchas

-- If seeing a failed task, check that it's expected.
-You may see "There are no changes since the last update on XX/XX/XXXX".
+- You may see the task complete without any changes and the message: "There are no changes since the last update on XX/XX/XXXX".
 Verify this is expected with design.